-FDM Fused Deposition Modeling is a process of creating 3D prints by extruding layers of filament.
-Advantages include affordability, volume production, fast turn-around, and zero emissions.
-PLA (Polylactic Acid), the most commonly used material for FDM Printing, is a plant-based “bio-plastic” materials such as PLA can be used.
+Fused Deposition Modeling is a process of building 3D Prints with layers of filament.
+This method is popular because of lower cost and faster turn around time.
+FDM printing is more sustainable because “bio-plastic” materials such as PLA can be used.
 Please see our environmental statement for more information.
 Additional materials include TPU, Nylon, PET, PEEK, and Carbon fiber.

 SLS 3D Printing

-SLS Selective Laser Sintering is a process of creating 3D prints by laser sintering layers of powder.
-Because the powder acts as its own support, the method is ideal for complex forms or models with drastic overhangs.
-There are no supports required for SLS printing, (the material acts as its own support).
-Usable materials include SLS Nylon, (rigid and durable) and SLS TPU (rubberlike/flexible).
+Selective Laser Sintering is a process of creating 3D prints by fusing layers of powder.
+Because the powder acts as its own support, the method is ideal for complex forms and models with drastic overhangs.
+Materials include SLS Nylon, (rigid and durable) and SLS TPU (rubberlike and flexible).
 SLS Printing can be used to create a wide variety of functional products and parts.

 SLA 3D Printing

-SLA Stereolithography involves creating 3D Prints by curing together layers of resin.
-This process is ideal for creating smooth, high-resolution texture, SLA prints can sanded, painted, and clear-coated for a beautiful appearance.
-(Resin is not as tough as materials such as nylon and should not be used for parts requiring high levels of durability.)
-SLA prints can be created in a variety of colors and resin including; white, black, gray, clear, cast-able, flexible, tough, and dental resin.
+Stereolithography involves creating 3D Prints by curing together layers of resin.
+Because of its smooth, high-resolution texture, SLA prints can sanded, painted, and clear-coated for a beautiful appearance.
+(Resin is not as tough as other materials and should not be used for parts requiring high levels of durability.)
+Materials include white, black, gray, clear, cast-able, flexible, tough, and dental resin.